Descrubre tu RUTINA

 - Look for formulas with a cooling effect.
 Using such formulas will lower the temperature and the level of inflammation of the skin.

-- Prioritise anti-inflammatory actives, such as phytosterols, which will help soothe the discomfort of erythema.
+- Prioritize anti-inflammatory actives, such as phytosterols, which will help soothe the discomfort of erythema.

-- Cell regeneration is key: This minimises the damage that the sun has caused to the skin, stimulating the synthesis of collagen and elastin and recovering the skin's firmness.
+- Cell regeneration is key: This minimizes the damage that the sun has done to the skin, stimulating collagen and elastin synthesis and recovering skin firmness.

-- Antioxidants, essential: The sun produces a significant amount of free radicals that cause photoaging.
-Antioxidants help neutralise the damage caused by free radicals.
+- Antioxidants, essential: The sun produces a significant amount of free radicals causing photoaging.
+Antioxidants neutralize the damage caused by free radicals.

-- Avoid depilation: At least for a few days, as the skin will be very sensitive and the use of razors and/or wax can worsen the irritation.
+- Avoid waxing: At least for a few days, as the skin will be very sensitive and the use of razors and/or wax can worsen the irritation.

-- Hair also suffers: After sun exposure, hair also needs extra nourishment to restore the hair fibre and seal the cuticle.
+- Hair also suffers: After sun exposure, the hair also needs extra nourishment to restore the hair fiber and seal the cuticle.

-- Do not continue sun exposure: Wear clothing with UV protection, stay in the shade and moisturise.
+- Do not continue sun exposure: Wear clothing with UV protection, stay in the shade and moisturize.
 Never forget to continue using sunscreen according to the skin phototype.

 POSTSOLAR RANGE OF GISÈLE DENIS:

-Our after-solar or "repair" products meet all these factors.
+Our post-solar or "repair" products meet all these factors.

 Comments (0)